Raazi (soundtrack): Development

 Shankar–Ehsaan–Loy composed the musical score and soundtrack to Raazi in their first collaboration with Meghna Gulzar.
 The album had four songs composed by the trio, comparatively less to their previous films which had more than five to six songs, as "Raazi is not the kind of film that can be packed with songs", according to Ehsaan Noorani, who further added: "[Meghna Gulzar] is true to her film and its script, and will not include a song unless it is absolutely necessary.
 We could have created a six-song album out of which two would not have been used in the movie, but that would have been a waste."
 Shankar Mahadevan added that all the songs were composed straight from the heart.

-Raazi is set in Kashmir and Pakistan occupied Kashmir which had strong music influences and used in the soundscape of the film.
+Raazi is set in Jammu and Kashmir which had strong music influences and used in the soundscape of the film.
 Shankar Mahadevan added that "melodically, the scales that we used had Afghani and Middle-Eastern influences.
 That's evident in the title track sung by Arijit Singh and Dilbaro, which starts with a Kashmiri folk song."
 The trio used rabab and Afghani and Kashmiri instruments such as udu pots, hand drums and frame drums; these instruments were earlier used for Mission Kashmir.
 They also refrained the use of electronic instruments, despite the popularity of electronic dance music during late-2010s.